ktcunreal/torii/README.md

 }
 ```

-*Use a password consist of alphanumeric and symbol, at least 20 digits in length (Recommended)*
+*Use a password consist of alphanumeric and symbols, at least 20 digits in length (Recommended)*

 ## Reference